 Creating lasting community change through the integration of community development principles and collective impact

-Anchored in original research by Tom Klaus, PhD and Ed Saunders, PhD, this training is designed to introduce groups to the Tenacious Change Approach (formerly the Roots to Fruit of Sustainable Community Change Model).
+Anchored in original research by Tom Klaus, PhD and Ed Saunders, PhD, this training is designed to introduce groups to Tenacious Change (formerly the Roots to Fruit of Sustainable Community Change Model).
 The model offers a “measurable roadmap” to communities seeking to create positive tenacious change.
-As a roadmap, the Tenacious Change Approach offers a framework for organizing and moving forward to build support for community change.
-In addition, community groups can monitor and assess progress through the Tenacious Change Assessment and Monitoring (TCAM) tool.
-Research into the Tenacious Change Approach has also formed the framework for one of the first efforts in the United States to teach collective impact at the university level.
-Now, the R2F research and the practical experience in teaching Collective Impact has been brought together in a new training for practitioners of community change.
-The training examines the two key aspects of community change.
-First, the “roots” of community change in the structure and organizing for change.
-Community change agents will learn how to build an infrastructure that can effectively facilitate and drive change.
-Second, the “fruit” of community change through community engagement and mobilization.
-Training participants will come to understand how community change happens through the Stages of Community Transition.
-Finally, participants will learn how to monitor and assess progress in both establishing the “roots” and growing the “fruit” of community change.
+As a roadmap, the Tenacious Change approach offers a framework for organizing and moving forward to build support for community change.
+In addition, community groups can monitor and assess progress through the Tenacious Change Assessment and Monitoring (TCAM) tools.
+To learn more, click here (will open to the Tenacious Change approach website in a separate tab).
+The Tenacious Change approach is available exclusively from Tenacious Change LLC.

 The Community Engagement & Mobilization Game